NVIDIA/NeMo-Guardrails/docs/getting_started/5_output_rails/README.md

 I'm sorry, I can't respond to that.
 ```

-Now, let's inspect what happened behind the scenes:
+Inspect what happened behind the scenes:

 ```python
 info = rails.explain()